seL4/docs/projects/dockerfiles/index.md

 If you need to make any code modifications or commit things to git, use terminal
 A. If you need to recompile or simulate an image, use terminal B.

-> [!NOTE]
+{% include note.html %}
-> If QEMU fails when trying to simulate the image, try configuring your
+If QEMU fails when trying to simulate the image, try configuring your Docker host to give the container more memory.
-> Docker host to give the container more memory.
+{% include endnote.html %}

 ## Adding dependencies